 Rotator cuff tears can occur due to repetition of activities or aging leading to the degeneration.
 While we provide non-surgical modalities at Spine Center Atlanta to ease the pain of a rotator cuff injury, a surgery may be needed to repair the torn tendons fully.
 After reviewing your injury, we create a tailored care plan that targets the problem and will help you get back to your regular day activities.
-To schedule an appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Forest Park, Augusta, Macon, and Decatur, Georgia, or book an in-person or telemedicine appointment online today.
+To schedule an appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Augusta, Macon, and Decatur, Georgia, or book an in-person or telemedicine appointment online today.

 The rotator cuff is a group of muscles and tendons that hold the shoulder in place.
 This group allows you to lift your arm and reach.

 How do you know if you have injured your rotator cuff?

 You may have injured your rotator cuff if you have:

 - Dull ache in your shoulder